Where we are working

 As part of our charter, we assist populations in danger regardless of whom or where they are.
 As such, we ask people who work with us to adopt the same principles.
 You might, for example, have language skills, cultural experience, etc that is suitable for certain countries.
 This will be taken into consideration when matching you with a position, but generally we place people based on our project needs.

 It is extremely unlikely that your placement will start on the first date of your availability.
 A fieldworker with more flexibility in their availability can be considered for more vacancies.

 For example, applicants available for nine months in-field within a twelve month window of opportunity are able to be considered for many more vacancies.

 Can I apply if I am only available for less than nine months?

-Skills in which foreign language(s) are most highly valued by Médecins Sans Frontières in recruiting for field projects?
+Which foreign language(s) are most valued by Médecins Sans Frontières in recruiting for field projects?

 - Recruitment Information Evenings